Kobe Bryant Tribute Planned For Academy Awards

 A tribute to Kobe Bryant is planned for the 2020 Academy Awards.
-The Academy of Motion Picture Arts & Sciences will acknowledge the death of late basketball legend at the ceremony, which will be held on February 9 at the Dolby Theater in Los Angeles, California.
+The Academy of Motion Picture Arts & Sciences will acknowledge the death of the basketball legend at the ceremony, which will be held on February 9 at the Dolby Theater in Los Angeles, California.

-Variety confirmed the NBA great will be added to the “In Memoriam” montage of those honored for their work in the industry including actors, directors, producers, and others highly regarded for their contribution to the film world who have died since the last Oscars ceremony
+Variety confirmed the NBA great will be added to the “In Memoriam” montage of those honored for their work in the industry, including actors, directors, producers, and others highly regarded for their contribution to the film world who have died since the last Oscars ceremony.

-The entertainment publication also revealed that a separate tribute to Bryant may also occur during the ceremony outside of his inclusion in the montage of photos.
+The entertainment publication also revealed that a separate tribute to Bryant may also occur during the ceremony outside his inclusion in the montage of photos.

 “We can confirm that he will be acknowledged in the telecast,” an Academy representative stated to Variety.